 linaro_filename: Linaro toolchain file path

-Bring up the console and navigate to project root directory and execute
+Bring up the console and navigate to the project root directory, and execute

-- If the process complete successfully you should get the image file
+If the process is complete successfully, you should get the image file

 Project source code can be found here.
 Reporting any bugs or suggestions for improvement would be appreciated.